The SEND Code of Practice 2015 says:

 If you have a concern about the social care needs assessment or provision as part of the EHC process you can request disagreement resolution services.
 In Suffolk these are provided by Anglia Care Trust.

 You can request mediation about the social care needs or provision in an EHC plan.
 This will take place within 30 days, and arranged by Anglia Care Trust.

-If you are appealing the education sections of a plan, you may now also include the sections relating to health or social care needs or provision.
+If you are 'Appealing to the SEND Tribunal' about the education sections of a plan, you may now also include the sections relating to health or social care needs or provision.

 Though the tribunal will not be able to make legally binding orders on health and social care, it is expected that their recommendations will generally be followed.

 Activities Unlimited (short breaks and leisure activities) or call 01473 260026